Cloodot

 • Only creates new contacts

-• If a contact has no phone or email, matching is done by name
+• Falls back to name matching when a contact has no phone or email

 Update existing